Bluebonnet vs Parmer Lane: D vs C in Round Rock ISD

 • Your budget is under $350K and you need Round Rock ISD specifically

-• You are an investor looking for rental properties in a strong school district
+• You are an investor looking for rental properties in that part of Williamson County

 • You plan to supplement with tutoring or enrichment programs

-The 14 point TEA gap is not trivial, and the $138K price difference reflects genuinely different housing stock, not just school performance.
+The 14 point TEA gap is not trivial, and the $138K price difference reflects genuinely different housing stock and a different district, not just school performance.
 Parmer Lane is the stronger academic pick.
-But Bluebonnet’s price point opens the door to Round Rock ISD for buyers who might otherwise be priced out of the district entirely.
-That matters.
+But Bluebonnet’s price point opens the door to Round Rock ISD for buyers who might otherwise be priced out, and that matters.

 Frequently Asked Questions